jeiros/Scripts/misc/install_notes.md

 Follow these steps:

-1. Email Nick Davies (n.davies@imperial.ac.uk) and he will give you a tag asset number
+1. Email [Nick Davies](n.davies@imperial.ac.uk) and he will give you a tag asset number

 2. Register your machine through [ICT's website](https://imperial.service-now.com/ict/request.do)